Updated: Jun 5

 Now she doesn't know what to do.
 She's pretty good at singing classical music.
 But she doesn't listen to it.
 She just sings it.
 She listens to country music, and can hear how wrong she sounds when she sings along.
 Her confidence in her singing is diminishing.
 Her sense of self is rising up and realizing that this was not the outcome that she signed up for.

 Yesterday I was crying for the people who lose years, or even decades, of the joy of their singing because they were shuttled onto the Education Track.
 The people who graduated with a vocal performance degree - because, hey, if you want to be a professional singer, you'll learn how to do that in college, right? - and in the end, stood outside the college gates saying WTF am I going to do now?

 And don't even get me started on those people who tried to follow their bliss anyway and ended up with vocal damage along with the trauma that MUST accompany THAT experience.

 I'm saying it out loud.
-Because this is a small but significant #metoo movement.
-People who trusted, and those they trusted stole from them.
+Artists trusted educators, and those they trusted stole from them.
 It wasn't malicious.
 But it wasn't loving or caring either.
 It didn't respect the musician, it selfishly pushed an agenda.
 And those pushing that agenda weren't even aware or caring about WHAT that agenda was rooted in.